agoering/climate-vis/report/report.md

 2. To make projections based on historical data for hydrological variables.
 3. To explore non-hydrological variables, particularly economic datasets such as GDP and energy consumption, which could be plotted both on the intensity worldmap and on the moving bubble chart.

-## Project Clarification
+### Project Clarification
 As we hunted for data for this project, the desire to build an intensity worldmap engulfed our original goals.
 We were able to find temperature, precipitation, and carbon dioxide emissions data which were mapped onto a latitude/longitude grid.
-For this reason, we focused first on the intensity heatmap for these variables.
+For this reason, we focused first on the intensity heatmap and correlation plot for these variables, rather than sea level or oceanic temperature variables.

+## Data

 ### Data Sources
-We used total monthly precipitation in millimeters[^precipData] and monthly air temperatures in degrees Celsius[^air_tempData] that had been projected onto a 0.5 degree latitude and longitude grid.
-We also used a one degree latitude by one degree longitude grid of carbon mass emissions[^CO2Data]
+We found total monthly precipitation in millimeters[^precipData] and monthly air temperatures in degrees Celsius[^air_tempData] that had been projected onto a 0.5 degree latitude and longitude grid.
+These data are from measurements at stations, and are carefully verified and cleaned prior to release.

+We also found a one degree latitude by one degree longitude grid of carbon dioxide emissions from anthropogenic sources in units of million metric tons of carbon per year[^CO2Data].
+These data are based on historical records of energy production, energy consumption, and trade, and are mapped onto a latitude and longitude grid by averaging over political units represented by 1984 population distributions.

+### Data Manipulation
+The manipulation of the precipitation and air temperature data was quite simple.
+The files were well-organized, though large.
+Dictionaries and Pandas dataframe objects were both used for the organization of this data.
+The manipulation of the carbon dioxide was slightly more involved; Gene wrote a script to map the 1D list of data onto an actual grid.

-### Data Processing
+### Data Reduction
+We quickly realized that the precipitation and air temperature data was a massive set.
+Each was around 1GB.
+Since Github limits us to 2GB total storage, we needed to reduce the dataset.

+One such data reduction was to convert the precipitation and temperature data from 0.5 degree to 1 degree latitude and longitude resolution.
+Since the carbon emissions data were provided on a 1 degree grid, this reduction step made sense.

+A second data reduction measure was to compute the annual average of air temperature data and the annual total of precipitation data at each latitude and longitude point.
+This reduction produced 40-50 MB files that were reasonable to deal with in the app.
+On the other hand, we lost interesting information about monthly fluctuations that previously existed in the temperature and precipitation data.
+If the project were to continue, we would look into hosting data elsewhere (potentially on Dropbox instead of Github), to avoid this limitation.
+This problem actually proved to be a major sticking point for this project.

+### Gene, feel free to add to this section.

-### Visualization Engine
+## Visualization Engine
+Simon, write things here!

-### Web App Framework
+## Web App Framework
+Rudy, write things here!

 ### References